Penn State Thespians

-In the fall of 2018, The Penn State Thespians changed their name to the Penn State Thespian Society to comply with university regulations.
+In the fall of 2018, The Penn State Thespians changed its name to the Penn State Thespian Society to comply with university regulations.

 History

 The Penn State Thespian Society, previously known as The Penn State Thespians, is the oldest consecutive running organization on campus, the second oldest student-run organization on campus, after the Penn State Glee Club, and is the second oldest college theater organization in the country.
-The first Thespians meeting was called to order on October 22, 1897 by the founders, Dr. Fred Lewis Pattee (author of Penn State's “Alma Mater”) and Dr. John Leete.
+The first Thespians meeting was called to order on October 22, 1897, by the founders, Dr. Fred Lewis Pattee (author of Penn State's “Alma Mater”) and Dr. John Leete.
 Dr. Pattee was the head of the Department of English, and Dr. Leete was a professor of Mathematics.
 Neither had roots in theater, yet they came together to form Thespians.
 This tradition continues today, as many members are amateurs not actively pursuing degrees or careers in theater.

 The first show performed by the organization was The Rivals, performed on February 14, 1898.